A.B., magna cum laude, 1984

 Gregory L. Poe

-Greg Poe is a trial and appellate lawyer whose practice focuses on complex criminal matters.
-Greg has tried fourteen federal cases on behalf of criminal defendants; eleven of those trials resulted in either acquittals or hung juries; two resulted in partial acquittals.
-He has presented oral argument in more than a dozen criminal cases in the federal courts of appeals; his most recent appellate victory was in the U.S. Court of Appeals for the Sixth Circuit on behalf of one of the nation's largest energy companies in a Clean Air Act case.
+Greg Poe is a trial and appellate lawyer whose practice focuses on complex white collar criminal matters.
+Greg has tried fifteen federal cases on behalf of criminal defendants.
+Eleven of those trials resulted in either acquittals or hung juries; two resulted in partial acquittals.
+He has presented oral argument in fifteen criminal cases in the federal courts of appeals.
+His most recent appellate victory was in the U.S. Court of Appeals for the Sixth Circuit on behalf of a criminal defense lawyer in a sanctions proceeding.
+The opinion is here.
 Greg also has considerable experience handling criminal matters in the Supreme Court of the United States.
 In addition to his trial and appellate work, Greg has persuaded federal district judges to vacate criminal convictions in post-trial litigation, and he handles especially complicated federal sentencing proceedings.

 Many of Greg's most difficult and sensitive matters have been resolved favorably without incident or publicity.
 He has represented individual targets, witnesses, and companies in grand jury investigations and related enforcement proceedings (sometimes involving classified information); managed and resolved parallel criminal and civil investigations; represented individuals in investigations by Congress and federal inspectors general; and represented both individuals and companies in internal investigations requiring a high degree of discretion.
 Along with his criminal practice, Greg has handled a broad range of civil matters at all stages of litigation.
 In that realm, he has represented publicly traded and privately held companies; labor unions; nonprofit corporations; trade associations; and individuals.
 Greg currently holds a Top Secret/SCI level security clearance.

 Greg was previously a partner in two prominent Washington, D.C. law firms.
 Early in his legal career, Greg spent a year as deputy general counsel of a large nonprofit corporation in Washington, D.C.
 Immediately after law school, Greg was a law clerk for the late Honorable Irving L. Goldberg on the United States Court of Appeals for the Fifth Circuit.